NickSwainston/pulsar_spectra/docs/catalogue.rst

     csv-to-yaml --csv your_paper.csv --ref author_year

-This will put a YAML file of the paper in pulsar_spectra/catalogue_papers/.
+This will put a YAML file of the paper in `pulsar_spectra/catalogue_papers/`.
-You should then reinstall the software (:code:`python setup.py install`) then run a spectral fit to confirm it worked.
+You should then reinstall the software and run a spectral fit to confirm it worked.

 Catalogue standards for new paper